Number : Season 15, episode 4 of 6.

 Plot : The Doctor, Leela and K9 visit a future Pluto, where an oppressive government regime – tax the inhabitants severely.
 Some of the Plutonians have become rebels and hide in the underworld of the cities – refusing to pay their taxes.

 Whats good : It pokes fun at bureaucratic government process and the (over)taxing of civilians, which make government regimes – richer and more powerful.
 Leela.

 Whats bad : It feels long.
 Boring.
 Not a lot happens and it doesn’t have a memorable ‘wow-factor’ moment in it.

 Review With Spoilers :

-The Sun Makers is the 4th episode of season 15 and has a go at political satire.
+The Sun Makers is the 4th episode of season 15 and mixes sci-fi with political satire.

-It takes a good long look – and sideswipe, at oppresive government regimes; who overtax their citizens to maintain control.
-It has some moments of humour in it too, especially the collector’s categorization of every planet and starsystem – based on tax value.
+It takes a good long look – and sideswipe, at oppressive government regimes; who overtax their citizens to maintain control.
+It has some moments of humour in it too, especially the collector’s categorization of every planet and star-system; based on tax value.